RasaHQ/rasa/docs/user-guide/prototype-an-assistant.rst

 2. Create some NLU data
 ~~~~~~~~~~~~~~~~~~~~~~~

-`NLU <glossary>`_ data provides examples of what users might say to your assistant and what they mean by it.
+:ref:`NLU <glossary>` data provides examples of what users might say to your assistant and what they mean by it.
-`Intent <glossary>`_  refers to what the user means with a specific message.
+:ref:`Intent <glossary>`  refers to what the user means with a specific message.
 Your assistant can only learn to recognize intents for which it has seen examples, so we need to provide some data.

 Add examples for your user-goal specific intents in the format shown below.